vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/user-guide/esxi-certificate-management.md

     --8<-- "./docs/snippets/vars-signedcer-windows.ps1"
     ```

-3. Run the checks required for ESXi Certificate management for a cluster by running the command in the PowerShell console.
+3. Run the checks required for ESX Certificate management for a cluster by running the command in the PowerShell console.

     ```powershell
     Test-EsxiCertMgmtChecks -server $sddcManagerFqdn -user $sddcManagerUser -pass $sddcManagerPass -domain $workloadDomain -cluster $cluster -signedCertificate $signedCertificate -issuer $issuer